The History Of Chicago Barbecue

 The Great Migration: The first wave

-American Barbecue is a happy marriage of the smoked meat traditions brought to the new world by European explorers, along with pork and cattle, the primitive cooking techniques of the Native Americans in the New World, and the discovery of tomatoes and hot peppers in Central and South America.
-It evolved under the watchful eyes of African American slaves and cooks, who took tough cuts of cheap meats and found a way to coax them to yield delicacies.
+American Barbecue is a happy marriage of the smoked meat traditions brought to the new world by European explorers, the primitive cooking techniques of the Native Americans, and the discovery of tomatoes and hot peppers in Central and South America.
+It evolved under the watchful eyes of African American slaves and cooks, who took tough cuts of meat and found a way to coax them to yield delicacies.

 Jean Baptiste Point DuSable is believed to have been the first settler of European descent when he opened a trading post on the south bank of the Chicago River near where it met Lake Michigan.
 He was black, probably French Canadian, and married a Potawatomi woman.
 Grilling, roasting, and rotisserie is an integral part of both cultures.

-After the Civil War there was a steady trickle of migration to the cities in pursuit of jobs.
-It culminated in a wave called The Great Migration from 1910 to 1930 as an estimated two million blacks, many farm hands, tenant farmers, and sharecroppers, moved north to find work.
+After the Civil War there was a steady trickle of migration to northern cities in pursuit of jobs.
+It culminated in a wave called The Great Migration from 1910 to 1930 as an estimated two million blacks, many farm hands, tenant farmers, and sharecroppers from the Mississippi Delta, moved north to find work.

-Chicago's African American population grew from about 4,000 in 1870 to about 15,000 in 1890, 40,000 in 1910, and 90,000 in 1920, mostly on the city's South Side.
-South Side culture grew with a local black newspapers, radio, night clubs, merchants, and restaurants.
-Chicago Jazz flourished in the 1920s with night clubs featuring the likes of Louis Armstrong and King Oliver.
+Chicago's African American population grew from about 4,000 in 1870 to about 15,000 in 1890, 40,000 in 1910, and 90,000 in 1920.
+Southside culture grew with a local black newspapers, radio, night clubs, merchants, and restaurants.
+Chicago Jazz flourished in the 1920s with night clubs featuring Southerners like King Oliver and Louis Armstrong (Struttin With Some Barbecue).